- What do I need to become a Firefighter?

 Once applications are selected, candidates will be invited to participate in the Testing Phase.
 This includes a written exam, informal interview, and physical agility test.

-- Written Exam: short answer and essay questions specific to CRFA.
+- Written Exam: Multiple Choice questions specific to CRFA.

-- Informal Interview: Candidates will be interviewed individually by a panel of Academy staff members.
+- Informal Interview: Candidates may be interviewed individually by a panel of Academy staff members.
 Formal/business attire is not required; candidates may be dressed in their physical training clothes.

 How "old" is "too old"?